A Statistical Social Network Model for Consumption Data in Food Webs: Introduction: food webs as social networks

-where, conventionally, any link / arrow points from prey to predator.
-From left to right, the depictions in (\ref{link}) respectively represent no predation between $i$ and $j$, predation of $i$ by $j$ but not {\em vice versa}, predation of $j$ by $i$ but not {\em vice versa}, and mutual predation between $i$ and $j$.
-To represent (\ref{link}) in a quantitative framework, the absence of a link is referred to as a {\em zero link}, so that ``$i\ \ \ j$'' consists of two zero links, each of ``$i\rightarrow j$'' and ``$i\leftarrow j$'' consists of a zero and a non-zero link, and ``$i\leftrightarrow j$'' consists of two non-zero links.
-Since these links are directed, each pair $(i,j)$ yields two directed links: from $i$ to $j$, and from $j$ to $i$.
+where, conventionally, any link/edge points from prey to predator.
+From left to right in (\ref{link}), the depictions respectively represent no predation between $i$ and $j$, predation of $i$ by $j$ but not {\em vice versa}, predation of $j$ by $i$ but not {\em vice versa}, and mutual predation between $i$ and $j$.
+To represent (\ref{link}) in a quantitative framework, ``$i\ \ \ j$\,'' consists of two zero links, each of ``$i\rightarrow j$\,'' and ``$i\leftarrow j$\,'' consists of a zero and a positive link, and ``$i\leftrightarrow j$\,'' consists of two positive links.
+Thus, each pair $(i,j)$ yields two directed links: from $i$ to $j$, and from $j$ to $i$.
 Extending this to all $n$ nodes in the food web, we have a network that consists of 2$\times$($n$-choose-2) = $n(n-1)$ pairwise or {\em dyadic} directed links.
+Presence and absence of feeding interactions are represented by binary links, while consumption volumes are represented by non-negative {\it weighted} or {\it valued} links.
+A binary link qualitatively describes the pairwise relation, while a weighted link reflects the degree of one node's dominance over the other.
+Thus, binary and weighted links yield different insights into the network~structure.

-Research on relational patterns in a network of nodes arises in many practical settings, most commonly in the social sciences, e.g.~friendship, international trade.
-In such contexts, networks are referred to as social networks.
-We apply the same nomenclature to studying relational patterns in a food web with respect to predation.
-Various quantitative social network analysis (SNA) techniques have been developed to understand network relational patterns (e.g.~Mucha {\em et al.}, 2010; Wasserman \& Faust, 1994) and adopted in food web research (e.g.~Dambacher {\em et al.}, in press; Krause {\em et al.}, 2003); these SNA methods are based largely on the mathematical notion of {\em equivalence class} for defining congruence among individual elements in a given set according to certain criteria (see, e.g.~D\"{u}ntsch and Gediga, 2000).
-The objective of this type of SNA is to seek optimal partitions of the network into compartments of nodes subject to the given criteria.
-For example, compartments identified in a food web may correspond to trophic levels.
+Research on network structure arises in many practical settings, commonly in the social sciences, e.g.,~pair bonds \citep{pavel}, international trade and militarized disputes \citep{ward,westveld}.
+Many quantitative social network analysis (SNA) techniques had been developed to understand network relational patterns \citep{mucha,wasserman}, and some, adopted in food web research \citep{dambacher,krause}.
+These earlier SNA methods for food webs were largely based on the mathematical notion of equivalence class for defining congruence among individual elements in a given set according to certain criteria (see, e.g.,~\citep{duentsch}); the objective is to seek optimal partitions of the network into compartments of nodes subject to the given criteria.
+For example, compartments identified in a food web may correspond to trophic levels. \citet{chiu.net} overviews some common SNA techniques for food web research.